redwoodjs/redwood/docs/docs/graphql.md

 }
 ```

-As showcased above, GraphQL makes fetching data descriptive and predictable (the response is matching the query structure).
+Notice that the response's structure mirrors the query's.
+In this way, GraphQL makes fetching data descriptive and predictable.

-Again, unlike REST API, a GraphQL API is built upon a Schema that defines which queries and mutations can be performed.
+Again, unlike a REST API, a GraphQL API is built on a schema that specifies exactly which queries and mutations can be performed.

-The following schema describes the Types and Query required to perform the previously showcased `GetProject` query:
+For the `GetProject` query above, here's the schema backing it:

 ```graphql
 type Project {